historix-modteam/CIBbugs/.github/ISSUE_TEMPLATE/historical-inaccuracy.md

 A clear and concise description of what the inaccuracy is.
 Ex.
 The city A did not exist yet and was founded later [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.
 Ex.
-There was a city called B in the region instad. […]
+There was a city called B in the region of X instead of A. […]

-**Additional context**
+**Source**
-Add any other context or links about the request here.
+Add a source for us to verify here or links about the request here.